NEWS

 Structure of the Course:

 The course is designed as a facilitated exchange of knowledge and experience.
-IDG and its course lecturers work with external speakers, including representatives from MCA, MMO and MAIB, to help the participants identify, agree and own 'Best Practice' - a best practice that enables ports and harbours to meet the PMSC’s criteria for continuous improvement.
+IDG and its course lecturers work (with support from external speakers, to help the participants identify, agree and own 'Best Practice' - a best practice that enables ports and harbours to meet the PMSC’s criteria for continuous improvement.

 A table-top exercise on Day 3 allows participants to test and consolidate their knowledge.